Kalki Koechlin: Personal life

 Koechlin married filmmaker Anurag Kashyap in April 2011, at her maternal home in Ooty.
 The two met while filming her debut film Dev.D.
 On 13 November 2013, Koechlin and Kashyap issued a joint statement addressing their separation.
 On 19 May 2015, they filed for divorce at a Mumbai family court.
 During the period between their separation and eventual divorce, the couple went through marriage counselling.
 Amidst all the news and speculation surrounding the separation, Koechlin revealed that she regretted being so transparent about her personal life, stating in 2012, "It just takes centre stage instead of your work".
 Since her divorce, she has rarely mentioned her personal life in public.
 Tabloids have often linked her romantically with other Bollywood stars, but she has strongly denied any such rumours.
 Koechlin adopted a rescue cat named Dosa.

 On 30 September 2019, Koechlin confirmed her pregnancy with her boyfriend, Guy Hershberg, an Israeli musician.
 Their daughter was born on 7 February 2020 through water birth.
+Koechlin and Hershberg got married in 2024.

 She stated in an interview with Daily News and Analysis, that she was a victim of stereotypes in her teenage years and early film career, where she was stereotyped as a '"white girl" in India.
 She goes on to say, "Even as an actor, you have days when you haven't slept enough, you don't feel like you're good enough or pretty enough ...
 But ultimately, it's all about attitude.
 You must live with a little abandon and not be self-conscious.
 You ought to stop staring at yourself in the mirror, and just smile a little!"
 She acknowledged her share of confusion regarding her identity as a "white-skinned woman growing up in Tamil Nadu", who had to defend her "Indian-ness" at numerous occasions.
 In an interview with The Local, she said of herself, "My skin is white, but my heart is brown."
 She has a French passport, and stated in an interview that she chose it over an Indian passport as it is easier to travel with the former.
+She also holds an Overseas Citizenship of India card.